f5devcentral/clouddocs-apm-entraid-oidc/docs/module1/lab2/lab2.rst

 * Access > Federation > JSON Web Token > Token configuration
 * Edit the existing object (created during the provider creation)
 * In Audience, add the Oauth ClientID as Audience : b55fd307-3270-4208-b059-8c3f292a7934

+.. warning:: Don't forget to click on add button so that the value is added into the list

 * Save

 .. image:: ../pictures/lab2/token-config.png